Engaging students in conjecturing through homework in Real Analysis and Differential Equations: A task design to foster conjecturing

-and it indicates that this level of complexity was maybe to high.
-There are however other factors, e.g., that this was only one of five exercises for one week and that there was---compared to the first course that we mentioned in this section---no grade improvement possible by a high score.
-We conclude this section with the following solution handed in by one of the students.
+Although the format of the problem is exactly the same as in Problem \ref{P-1}, the complexity is much higher since the number of conditions has doubled.
+The grading results indicate that this level of complexity was maybe too high.
+There are however other factors, e.g., that Problem \ref{P-4} was only one out of five tasks for one week and that it was---compared to the first course that we mentioned in this section---not possible to raise the exam grade by a high score on the homework sheets.
+We conclude with the following solution handed in by one of the students.

-We emphasize that mentioning the trivial statement (iii)$\Leftrightarrow$(iv)$\wedge$(v) but not discussing the majority of the non-trivial statements illustrates how much freedom this type of exercises leaves to the students.
-Although the solution in Figure 2 is by far not satisfactory, it shows that the student analyzed the properties and recognized at least this trivial equivalence and the results from the lecture.
+{}We emphasize that mentioning the trivial statement (iii)$\Leftrightarrow$(iv)$\wedge$(v) but not discussing the majority of the non-trivial statements illustrates how much freedom this type of exercises leaves to the students, although the setup looks like a `theorem construction kit'.
+The solution in Figure 3 is by far not satisfactory.
+Nevertheless it shows that the student analyzed the properties and recognized, in addition to the results from the lecture, that (iii)$\Leftrightarrow$(iv)$\wedge$(v) is trivially true.
+Again, we point out that recognizing what is trivially true is a core competence of a mathematician which is hard to pick up without discovery-oriented tasks.